timoline/Synoportal/README.md

 Installation
 ------------
-Just copy the Synoportal folder into the root of your Synology Web folder.
+* Copy the Synoportal folder into the root of your Synology Web folder.
+(Normally this will be: /volume1/web/ )

-Normally this will be: /volume1/web/
+* Just run install.php in your browser.

-Just run install.php in your browser and just type in the needed info, the database will be created automaticly
+* Fill in the required fields, the database will be created automaticly

 Help
 ----